-At the beginning of the online questionnaire, several demographic data were requested.
-We did this in order to verify whether each questionnaire had been completed by the right person.
-This was done according to gender and age.
-The first measurement also included a question on household composition.
+At the beginning of the online questionnaire, age and gender were requested to verify whether each questionnaire had been completed by the right person.
+Wave 2 also included a question on household composition.

 In addition to the aforementioned personal data, we inquired about the occupational status of the partner, if relevant.